GaetanRole/symfony-lts-website-skeleton-starter/README.md

 # Symfony-website-skeleton-starter

-I created a starter kit for Symfony 4, based on the website-skeleton provided by Symfony itself, to show how to use [WebpackEncore][1], [TimeContinuum][2], [User Auth][3] and so on (such as fixtures by Faker, guardAuthenticator, security:checker, rememberIn, translations, commands ...), **following the recommended SensioLabs best practices**.
+I created a starter kit for Symfony 4, based on the website-skeleton provided by Symfony itself, to show how to use [WebpackEncore][1], [TimeContinuum][2], [User Auth][3] and so on (such as fixtures by Faker, guardAuthenticator, security:checker, unit and functional tests, Q&A tools, translations, commands ...), **following the recommended SensioLabs best practices**.
 User auth is based on Symfony form login authentication.